-Where a Regulated Activity is proposed, the Riparian Buffer shall be established as follows:
+Where a Regulated Activity is proposed a Riparian Buffer shall be established as follows:

 - A. The buffer shall be measured perpendicularly from the top of the stream bank landward. - 1.
 High Quality or Exceptional Value Watersheds a minimum of 150 feet; - 2.
 Impaired Watersheds a minimum of 150 feet; - 3.
 All other watersheds a minimum of 50 feet; or - 4.
 As determined by a stream corridor study approved by PADEP and the Municipality. - B. The riparian buffer shall be located on both sides of all perennial and intermittent streams.
 The perennial and intermittent streams and the riparian buffer boundaries shall be shown on all applications for Building Permits, subdivision, or land development.
 Existing uses within the buffer are permitted to continue but not be expanded.
-Placement of new structures or roadways within the riparian buffer shall be prohibited.
-Where a wetland exists within the buffer area, the buffer shall be extended landward to provide a minimum buffer of 25 feet, as measured perpendicularly from the wetland boundary. - C. The buffer shall be undisturbed forest consisting of appropriate native species. - D. Where wetlands are located partially or entirely within a buffer, the buffer shall be extended to encompass the wetland and shall be widened by a distance sufficient to provide a 25 foot forested buffer measured perpendicularly from the wetland boundary. - E. The following uses shall be permitted in the buffer: - 1.
+Placement of new structures or roadways within the riparian buffer shall be prohibited. - C. The buffer shall be undisturbed forest consisting of appropriate native species, or other approved vegetation. - D. Where wetlands are located partially or entirely within a buffer, the buffer shall be extended to encompass the wetland and shall be widened by a distance sufficient to provide a 25 foot forested buffer measured perpendicularly from the wetland boundary. - E. The following uses shall be permitted in the buffer: - 1.
 Footpaths, trails and bike paths provided that: - a.
 Width is limited to 5 feet; - b.
 Width may be increased provided a corresponding increase in the buffer is provided; - c.
 Construction shall have minimal impact to the buffer. - 2.
 Stream crossings, provided the crossing is designed and constructed in such a manner as to minimize the impact to the buffer.
 The Riparian Buffer shall be restored to its original condition, to the maximum extent practical, upon completion of construction. - 3.
 Utility lines, provided that the crossing is designed and constructed in such a manner as to minimize the impact to the inner buffer and provided that there is no practical alternative to locating the utility line within the buffer.
 The Riparian Buffer shall be restored to its original condition, to the maximum extent practical, upon completion of construction. - 4.
 Maintenance and restoration of the Riparian Buffer. - 5.
 Projects conducted with the objective of improvement, stabilization, restoration, or enhancement of the stream bank, stream channel, floodplain, watershed hydrology, riparian buffers, or aquatic habitat and maintenance activities associated with such projects.
 These projects include, but are not limited to agricultural and stormwater management best management practices.
 Such projects must receive appropriate permits and approvals from PADEP prior to starting the project. - 6.
 Minor private recreational uses for the property owner.
 Such uses include benches, fire rings, and similar uses.
 Such uses do not include structures such as cabins, sheds, pavilions, garages, dwellings or similar structures.